 Scientists unveil first image of black hole in all its dark glory

-A century after Einstein's equations predicted the existence of black holes, a virtual telescope the size of planet Earth has captured the first direct image of a black hole, or rather the mysterious region defined by the hole's event horizon, the point beyond which nothing, not even light, can escape, astronomers announced Wednesday.
+A virtual telescope the size of planet Earth has captured the first direct image of a black hole a century after Einstein's equations predicted the existence of black holes.
+Specifically, the image captured by the Event Horizon Telescope was the mysterious region defined by the hole's event horizon, the point beyond which nothing — not even light — can escape.

 "We have seen what we thought was unseeable," said Shep Doeleman, a radio astronomer at the Harvard Smithsonian Center for Astrophysics and director of the Event Horizon Telescope project.
-"We have seen and taken a picture of a black hole."
+"We have seen, and taken a picture of, a black hole.
+This is a remarkable achievement."

 The image captured by the Event Horizon Telescope shows a black central core — the event horizon — surrounded by a lopsided ring of light emitted by particles racing around the black hole at nearly the speed of light.
 It closely resembles what astronomers expected based on simulations running the equations of Einstein's general theory of relativity.